syncfusion-content/winui-docs/winui/themes.md

 1. Download the theme resource from the github link.
 2. Include the file in your project.
 3. Merge the resource file in your application.
-4. This file can be used to modify the control appearance.
+4. Change the control appearance as you like.

 The following examples demonstrate how to customize the Ribbon control using the ribbon's theme resources file.